It is not known why ganglia develop.

 Removal of the fluid using a needle

-In about 40 to 70% of people, surgical removal may be necessary.
+In about 40 to 70% of people, surgical removal is necessary.
 After surgical removal, ganglia return in about 5 to 15% of people.